Uncertainty About Uncertainty - Goldman Reveals The 'Hidden Risks'

 Basically, it's Goldman saying "see if you can top this" to the rest of Wall Street.
 In short, it's such a sweeping, comprehensive survey of the landscape that I simply can't imagine they intended it to be anything other than a demonstration of the bank's capacity to produce the best research on the Street.

-Given that, it's not only impossible, but also largely pointless to try and summarize the whole thing.
-So instead what I think I'll do is point out what I think are some of the more important passages here and then maybe later I'll revisit it and highlight a few of the more general (but less actionable) observations from the piece.
+Given that, it's not only impossible but also largely pointless to try and summarize the whole thing.
+So, instead what I think I'll do is point out what I think are some of the more important passages here and then maybe later I'll revisit it and highlight a few of the more general (but less actionable) observations from the piece.

 To me, one of the more important observations is tied directly to a point I've made a lot lately.
 Namely that changes in market structure have created a very, very fragile system.